 Students: I need help with exam stress/confidence/mentally and emotionally preparing for the exam.
 Can you help me with this?

-Students: How many lessons should I have?
+Students: How many lessons should I have before my exam?

 Students: I have more questions.
 What should I do?